documentationjs/documentation/test/fixture/class.output.custom.md

 **Properties**

--   `property`  how many things it contains
+-   `howMany`  how many things it contains